launchdarkly/c-client-sdk/README.md

 Check out our [documentation](https://docs.launchdarkly.com) for in-depth instructions on configuring and using LaunchDarkly.
 You can also head straight to the [complete reference guide for this SDK](https://docs.launchdarkly.com/docs/c-sdk-reference).

-The full API reference to the types and functions in the SDK is in [DOCS.md](DOCS.md).

 Testing
 -------

 We run integration tests for all our SDKs using a centralized test harness.
 This approach gives us the ability to test for consistency across SDKs, as well as test networking behavior in a long-running application.
 These tests cover each method in the SDK, and verify that event sending, flag evaluation, stream reconnection, and other aspects of the SDK all behave correctly.

 Contributing
 ------------

 We encourage pull requests and other contributions from the community.
 Check out our [contributing guidelines](CONTRIBUTING.md) for instructions on how to contribute to this SDK.

 About LaunchDarkly
 -----------

 * LaunchDarkly is a continuous delivery platform that provides feature flags as a service and allows developers to iterate quickly and safely.
 We allow you to easily flag your features and manage them from the LaunchDarkly dashboard.
 With LaunchDarkly, you can:
     * Roll out a new feature to a subset of your users (like a group of users who opt-in to a beta tester group), gathering feedback and bug reports from real-world use cases.
     * Gradually roll out a feature to an increasing percentage of users, and track the effect that the feature has on key metrics (for instance, how likely is a user to complete a purchase if they have feature A versus feature B?).